Chapter Thirteen III

 Chapter Fifteen III

-Life is what comes along, get over it.
+Life is what comes along, deal with it.

 What’s more productive is an explanation of how the Society is structured.

-Others do the pre-planning, learn target habits, document bad behavior.
+Others do the pre-planning, learn target's habits, document bad behavior.
 We deliver the message and keep targets occupied so innocents can be extracted and relocated.

 Each arm is critical to the mission, Surveillance has to be more devious than Social Skills, they have to be on the ground near the target without raising suspicion.
 For that reason, it’s made up of the most innocuous people imaginable.
 No trench coats or private eye types, instead manned primarily by seniors, men and women.
 Often the targets themselves are quite helpful in providing information leading to their own refocusing.
 Nobody thinks twice about a nosy old lady.
 The men, expert at adopting a kind of slow dopey drawl, pretend to perfection that they could barely remember the answer to their last question.
 The old guys ask the same stupid questions two or three times.
 How could a guy who can’t remember two seconds ago be any kind of threat?
 The success of the Society is based on the premise that people see what they expect to see and act accordingly.
 It would be a long stretch for targets to connect a barely noticed old lady a month earlier with my fingers in their throat today.
 Targets lack the imagination.